 - Evidence of productivity through high quality publications.

 - Strong work ethics.

 The Nanomaterials and Biointerfaces group of Dr. Chiappini is based in the Centre for Craniofacial and Regenerative Biology at King’s College London.
-The group blends nanotechnology, bioengineering and cell biology to develop advanced materials for dynamic with intracellular interaction.
-We leverage this controlled cell interaction to engineer platforms for regenerative medicine and precision medicine.
-This project is in collaboration with the groups of Professor John McGrath and Professor Jakub Tolar at the University of Minnesota.
+The group combines nanotechnology, bioengineering and cell biology to develop nanomaterials for regenerative medicine and diagnostics.
+This project is funded by an ERC Starting Grant.
 For more information visit http://chiappinilab.com

 The selection process will include a panel interview, an assessment, a presentation.